max-au/argparse/doc/ARGPARSE.md

 ```

 ## Help templates

+To completely hide the argument or command from the output, supply `help => hidden`.

 It is possible to override help text generated for arguments.
 By default,
 options are formatted with "help text, type, default", e.g.: